Thomas Geselbracht : Courses and Seminars

 Law and Practice of Zoning, Land Use, and Eminent Domain

 This seminar is a multi-disciplinary, multi-partisan discussion of the balance between private property rights and governmental regulation in land development.
 We primarily address (i) constitutional bases of private rights and public land use planning; (ii) eminent domain, takings and exactions (including impact fees and delays); (iii) current manifestations of local and regional planning and zoning, including City of Chicago Zoning Reform; and (iv) legal procedures and practical strategies for obtaining public financial incentives, land use approvals, and "relief" for real estate development projects, large and small.
 Prior course work in real property and constitutional law are encouraged.
 Course materials include cases, academic and trade-group commentaries, press coverage, and narrative and graphic exhibits for specific development projects.
-The student's grade is based on attendance, spirited class participation, and, at each student's election, either a paper or an open-book examination.
-Students writing a paper of 25 or more pages will earn 3 credit hours.
-Students taking the exam or writing a shorter paper of approximately 15 pages will earn 2 credit hours.
+The student's grade is based on attendance, spirited class participation, and a paper.

 Thomas Geselbracht, Theodore Novak, Paul Shadle